emmaC11/Caesar-Cipher/README.md

 # Caesar Cipher
-This application can convert words into a secret code.
+This application can convert words into secret code.
 It can also convert secert codes back into it's original text.
 The secret codes can only be understood if the user knows the key to the codes.

 # **Table Of Contents**